From the ALRC President

 The ALRC’s 64 recommendations would improve the justice system’s response to sexual violence by:

 During the Inquiry, the ALRC received 220 submissions from individuals and organisations, and undertook 126 consultations, involving more than 384 consultees.
-The Inquiry was also supported by an Australian Government appointed Expert Advisory Group comprised of people with experience of sexual violence and advocates, providing critical input into this complex and sensitive Inquiry.
+The Inquiry was led by Justice Bromberg together with subject matter experts and Commissioners for the Inquiry, the Hon Marcia Neave and Judge Liesl Kudelka.
+The Inquiry was also supported by an Australian Government appointed Expert Advisory Group comprised of people with lived experience of sexual violence and advocates, who provided critical input and guidance to the Inquiry.

 ENDS